GLOBAL2000/chef-nginx/README.md

 Server Definition
 =================

+Specify server name "default" to define a default server.

 Valid Options here are:

 * server_aliases: Array of Server names.
 Will be joined with the name var to give the nginx "server_name".